Aiven-Open/klaw-docs/docs/docs/HowTo/clusterconnectivity/aiven-karapace-cluster-ssl-protocol.md

 7. Open the `application.properties` file for [cluster-api] (klaw/cluster-api/src/main/resources) modules.
-8. Copy the **Cluster ID** from the **Clusters** page using the copy icon that is available on the right hand side of the each cluster row.
+8. Copy the **Cluster ID** from the **Clusters** page using the copy icon that is available on the right-hand side of each cluster row.

 9. In the `application.properties` file for [cluster-api](https://github.com/aiven/klaw/blob/main/cluster-api/src/main/resources/application.properties) module, configure Karapace credentials copied from Aiven console